sebfischer83/codemonkey/content/post/2021/gam/index.md

 {{< /codecaption >}}

 What looks interesting is what does the compiler does here.
+I don't understand what's going on here.
+It makes a left shift by 6, which means 1 shift left by 6 is 64.
+And it adds a value of 0x38 (56) to a register.
+Oh, I need to learn more assembler to know what's going on here.

 {{< codesidebyside >}}
 {{< codeblocksidebyside lang="csharp" pos="0" hl="2" >}}